shoppingflux/module-prestashop/202/doc/03-features_orders/01-overview.md

 **Note : this module is not responsible for importing orders from the SF API** (yet).
 The module should only synchronize orders imported using the shoppingfluxexport module.
 A new CronController / Action pair will be created (one day, but not today) to support orders import; most likely named `ShoppingfeedOrdersImportActions` to separate the two features.
+This module will use the `validateOrder` hook to detect orders added by the shoppingfluxexport module, and will then fill the `shoppingfeed_order` table.

+<i>To see where the necessary data is stored, check the
+`Shoppingfluxexport::hookPostUpdateOrderStatus()` method in the shoppingfluxexport module.</i>

 # Synchronization method